heig-vd-dai-course/heig-vd-dai-course/14-java-network-concurrency/PRESENTATION.md

 ### Handling multiple clients at the same time

-Handle multiple clients at the same time is called concurrency.
+Handling multiple clients at the same time is called concurrency.

 Concurrency can be achieved with: